omache/Pipeline-1/Readme.md

 1.  **Exact Matching:** Attempts a direct equality match between the `normalized_address` of a transaction and the `address` of a canonical record.
 (Implemented in `src/match.py`)
 2.  **Fuzzy Matching (pg_trgm):** For records not matched exactly, attempts fuzzy matching using `pg_trgm` similarity functions within blocks defined by address prefixes.
 (Implemented in `src/match.py`)
 3.  **Phonetic Matching (Jellyfish/Rapidfuzz):** For records not matched by exact or fuzzy `pg_trgm` methods, attempts matching using phonetic keys (Metaphone/Soundex) as a blocking mechanism, followed by `rapidfuzz.fuzz.ratio` as a tie-breaker.
 (Implemented in `src/fallback_match.py`)
-4.  **(Missing) External API Fallback:** The current implementation does not include a fallback step to an external address validation API as mentioned in the requirements.
-This would be the next logical step in the waterfall for records that remain unmatched after the phonetic stage.

 Each matching step updates the `transactions` table with the `matched_address_id`, `match_type`, `confidence_score`, and clears the `unmatch_reason` if a match is found.
 If a step fails to find a match, the `unmatch_reason` is updated accordingly.